 Key features of the program are 1) a series of webinars, 2) business plan competition, and 3) mentorship/small-scale seed funding for the winners of the program to take their ideas from conversation to tangible impact.

 WHEN DOES THE PROGRAM START AND FINISH?

-For 2019, the core program will run from June 3rd to Aug.
-25th.
 Each week will feature a virtual webinar, mentorship and weekly tasks supplemented with online resources and inter-team communication on the Greenpreneurs web portal.
-At the end of week 12, each team will submit their Business Plan with the winners announced in Sept.
+At the end of week 12, each team will submit their Business Plan with the winners announced in Oct.

 How do I participate in the Greenpreneurs program?